DarkStussy/aioscraper/docs/concepts/config.rst

 - ``execution.shutdown_check_interval`` — pause between drain checks while waiting for the scheduler/queue to empty.
 - Signals: first SIGINT/SIGTERM initiates shutdown, second triggers force-exit.
 Lifespan is shielded so cleanup still runs.

-These settings are honored by both the CLI and :func:`run_scraper <aioscraper.scraper.runner.run_scraper>`, giving consistent stop behavior in code or from the terminal.
+These settings are honored by both the CLI and :func:`run_scraper <aioscraper.core.runner.run_scraper>`, giving consistent stop behavior in code or from the terminal.

 .. _proxy-config: